matthewlong29/PareAndFlourish_Site/_posts/2017-01-29-perfect-cover-letter.md

   vteaser: cover-letter-infographic.jpg
   alt: "How to Write the Perfect Cover Letter"

-keywords: Cover Letter Tips, How to Write a Cover Letter, Job Search Tips
+tags: Cover Letter Tips, How to Write a Cover Letter, Job Search Tips

 comments: true
 ---